gregstewart/jasmine-setup/README.markdown

 If you want to plug this into your WebStorm IDE:

  1. Go to "Edit configurations"
- 2. Add a new configuration for Node.js
+ 2. Add a new configuration for Karma
  3. Give it name e.g.: "Karma"
  4. Specify the fully qualified path to your Node executable: "C:\Program Files\nodejs\node.exe"
  5. Path to your Karma installation, e.g.: C:\projects\Github\jasmine-setup\node_modules\karma